Durga Charan Nag: His Quotes

 About worship, he used to say - "Lord is verily the Kalpataru - the wish-fulfilling tree.
 He gives whatever is asked of Him.
 But man should not indulge in such desires which will drag him again into the rounds of births and deaths.
 He must pray to the Lord to grant him unflinching devotion to His hallowed feet and a true knowledge of His self.
 Then only can he break through the sordid bonds of the world and attain freedom through His grace.
 Hankering after worldly ends must bring in its attendant evils."

 About supernatural powers he would say - "When a man becomes pure and truly spiritual, temptations of a subtler kind such as some occult or miraculous power or some sudden attainment of prosperity try to allure him continually.
 A pure soul has not got to reason out the truth of objects.
 He intuitively knows everything; for as the pure crystal catches the reflection of all objects about it, the pure mind comprehends the things of the world in their entirety.
 But should those powers attract his attention, there is every chance of his being led away from the ideal."

 Nag Mahasaya who did not have any narrowness with respect to religions or caste, used to say, "In the kingdom of God there is no distinction of caste or creed.
 All are equal in His eyes.
 Those who surrender themselves at the feet of the Lord, by whatever name they may call Him, in whatever form they may meditate on Him -- if they can do that with a sincere and devoted heart, they will surely get the grace of the Almighty.
 The numerous paths or creeds are numerous ways to reach the same kingdom of God.
 They are all effective, provided one follows them with a sincere heart and a resolute mind."

 Death

 Nag Mahasaya died in 1899 in a condition of abject poverty and indebtedness.
-Sarat Chandra Chakravarty who witnessed his death mentions that even in his deathbed it was his prime concern to serve his guests who came to see him and to talk about Sri Ramakrishna.
-Swami Saradananda, a leading monk of Ramakrishna Order and a brother disciple who at this time was in Dacca also came to see him.
+Sarat Chandra Chakravarty who witnessed his death mentions that even on his deathbed it was his prime concern to serve his guests who came to see him and to talk about Sri Ramakrishna.
+Swami Saradananda, a leading monk of the Ramakrishna Order and a brother disciple who at this time was in Dacca also came to see him.
 Apparently, Nag Mahasaya also selected the precise date and time of his departure.

 The last moments of his life are documented in the book "Life of Nag Mahasaya" by Sarat Chandra Chakravarty.

 His last words were, "Grace, grace, grace out of Thine own boundless mercy."

-After his death a photograph was taken of his body which is now reproduced in all writings related to him.
+After his death, a photograph was taken of his body which is now reproduced in all writings related to him.